-All staff will receive appropriate safeguarding and child protection training which is regularly updated.
+All staff will receive appropriate safeguarding and child protection training (including online safety) regularly, in line with advice from .
 In addition, all staff receive safeguarding and child protection updates (via email and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.